Petit Basset griffon Vendeen

 If this hound is bored or left alone for prolonged periods, he will look for ways to entertain himself.
-He might develop destructive behaviours like excessive barking or chew on items in the home.
+He might develop destructive behaviors like excessive barking or chewing on items in the home.

 The PBGV is an escape artist.
 All fencing should be regularly inspected to cover up holes or spaces where he might go through.
 He will not be deterred by an electric fence especially when he catches sight of moving prey.